laryn/tabled/README.md

 ## Usage

-  - There are currently no configuration options via the UI.
-Simply enable the module to activate the plugin.
+  - Simply enable the module to activate the plugin.
 Activation will be attempted for all tables except those that have been given the class `untabled`, only on non-admin pages.
+Additional jQuery style selectors to exclude can be added at *Administer > Configuration > User interface > Tabled* (**admin/config/user-interface/tabled**).
   - If the table cannot be converted into Tabled format due to unmet requirements or faulty HTML code, it will be given the class `tabled--stacked` and displayed using "Stacked rows" mode on smaller widths.